johnny-2123/Flask_Jinja_Practice/README.md

    'seed' tweets, can we fix that?

 3. Would be pretty cool if we could actually like some of the tweets, right?
-   And what if we changed our minds and wanted to un-like them?
+   And what if we changed our minds and wanted to un-like them?# Flask_Jinja_Practice